 There are more than 400 little islands off the coast of Belize, called cayes (pronounced keys), that are part of the Belize Barrier Reef.
 Two very popular beach destinations in Belize, Caye Caulker and it’s larger neighbor, Ambergris Caye get a majority of the visitors.
 Water sports reign supreme and people come to enjoy the stellar diving and snorkeling.

 READ NEXT: Epic Flight over The Great Blue Hole Belize

 Victoria House has a Dive Shop right on their own pier where you can depart for snorkeling and scuba diving.
 In addition to renting all equipment, they also offer multiple dive courses from a-3 hour refresher course to full 3 day diving certification.
 If you are staying elsewhere, your hotel can help you coordinate half or full day trips.

-- Secret Beach is the not so secret place everyone goes.
+Secret Beach is the not so secret place everyone goes.
 It’s a drive to the other side of the island so your golf cart will come in handy.
-There are activities like beach volleyball and water sports.

-- Day Trip to Bacalar Chico National Park and Marine Reserve.
-Accessible only by boat, this is a UNESCO Heritage and diving site on the northern tip of Ambergris Caye by the Belize/Mexico border.
+Accessible only by boat, this protected area is part of the Belize Barrier Reef, a UNESCO World Heritage Site and one of the top attractions in Belize for divers.
+It is located on the northern tip of Ambergris Caye by the Belize/Mexico border.

 - Go fishing or just rent a boat and take a ride in San Pedro Lagoon.

 - Chicken Drop – Only in Belize can you gamble on chicken poop!
 Thursday night at Wahoo’s Lounge, they put a chicken on a large game board to see where he will make his drop.

 - Take a chocolate making class or just get a treat at Belize Chocolate Company.